MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 ## Prerequisites

 - Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.
-- Access to an instance of MySQL Database CDC - Flexible Server.
+- Access to an instance of MySQL Database, such as: a database in Azure Database for MySQL - Flexible Server.
 - Your MySQL database must be publicly accessible and not be behind a firewall or secured in a virtual network.
 - If you don't have an eventstream, [create an eventstream](create-manage-an-eventstream.md).